Welcome

 Speech and Drama

 The Speech and Drama section covers a wide variety of classes, from: solo acting, verse speaking, prose reading, group acting, mime, prose recitation, public speaking and Shakespeare performances.
+We have a new Duo-Mime Class for Year 4 & under.

 Musical Theatre